Tree-lattice zeta functions and class numbers: The Ihara formula

 where $X_\fin$ is the finite part of $X$, i.e., it is $X$ minus the cusp sections.
 If $X$ has at least one cusp, then $1-uA+u^2Q$ is not of determinant class, providing the example promised in Proposition \ref{prop3.7}. \end{theorem}

 \begin{proof} For any finite subset $F$ of $VX$ let $X_F$ be the full finite subgraph with vertex set $F$.
-Let $Y_F$ be the preimage of $X_F$ in $Y$. then each of the finitely many connected components of $Y$ is a tree, acted upon by $\Ga$.
-So Bass's theorem applies to each connected component, giving
+Assume that $X_F$ is connected and contains $X_\fin$.
+Let $Y_F$ be the preimage of $X_F$ in $Y$.
+Then $Y_F$ equals $Y$ minus a disjoint union of horoballs, so $Y_F$ is a tree, acted upon by $\Ga$ with compact quotient $X_F$.
+So Bass's theorem applies to $Y_F$, giving